 It's hard to keep up.

-Uh and Antifa describing, you know, fight training, body slamming, and hit them in the beep, and you know, saying they want to abolish the U.S. government.
+And Antifa describing, you know, fight training, body slamming, and hit them in the beep.

 James O'Keefe is back with us.

-Uh this is a national organizer for refused fascism, a man named Andy Z and another woman named Key Stern, both of them leadership for this anti-file group, uh refuse fascism, and they're talking about how they get their money.
+This is a national organizer for refuse fascism, a man named Andy Z and another woman named T Stern, both of them leadership for this antifa-like group, Refuse Fascism.

-Uh and they and they talk about this.
+And they talk about this.

 So we have done now four videos.

-The first few videos show they're violent, they're poking people's eyes out, training them how to uh commit acts of offensive violence, reframe assault is self-defense.
+They're poking people's eyes out, training them how to commit acts of offensive violence, reframe assault as self-defense.

 Well, you know, I don't know exactly who all the anarchists are.

-a couple of them killed with rocks, bottles, bricks, molotov cocktails fired at them, and if that didn't get if that wasn't enough to shock people, uh now we have an entire, you know, part of a city, this one, Seattle, where they've actually commandeered an entire part of the the town, uh, including the police precinct, which was abandoned.
+And if that didn't get, if that wasn't enough to shock people, now we have an entire part of a city, this one, Seattle, where they've actually commandeered an entire part of the town, including the police precinct, which was abandoned.

 They're doing nothing.

-And, you know, we're getting these proclamations from this these genius uh politicians out there saying, no, this is the summer of love and a festive zone and an autonomous zone, and no, this is patriotic, according to the Seattle mayor.
+And we're getting these proclamations from these genius politicians out there saying, no, this is the summer of love and a festive zone and an autonomous zone.

 And I'm like, I don't know what they're looking at.

-Uh, but that's not what I see, James O'Keefe.
+That's not what I see, James O'Keefe.

-Sean, and again, just to reiterate for your audience listening, that that what we filmed in New York was them reframing an assault, a violent assault, them reframing that as as self-defense, which is probably a criminal act if you're intending to hurt someone and you're you're lying about the reasons that you're doing it.
+Sean, and again, just to reiterate for your audience listening, that what we filmed in New York was them reframing an assault, a violent assault, them reframing that as self-defense, which is probably a criminal act if you're intending to hurt someone and you're lying about the reasons that you're doing it.

 If something went wrong, he got found out that he could get hurt.

-And also one of the first times you've ever seen any of these donors' names mentioned.
+And also, one of the first times you've ever seen any of these donors' names mentioned.

-So it's we don't have any confirmation of that, though.
+We don't have any confirmation of that, though.

 I mean, do you believe them?